evenilson/react-intersection-scrollspy/README.md

 - Automatically detects the most visible section
 - High performance (no polling or manual calculations)
 - Dynamically observes section refs using `MutationObserver`
+- Uses `requestAnimationFrame` to ensure stable layout before observing
-- Optional `requestAnimationFrame` fallback for reliable first render detection
+- Optional fallback to handle static content on first render
 - Reusable with any section structure

 ## Installation